 BRD would like to thank the Board of Director, Strategic Planning Committee-, and staff who contributed generously their expertise, ideas and time to the development of this plan.
-With special thanks to Mr. Khan Agha Dawoodzai, the methodology design, writing, lead and coordination of the strategic planning process on behalf of the organization.
-We also thank our target groups, and partners for their valuable inputs
+With special thanks to strategic planning committee for the methodology design, writing, lead and coordination of the strategic planning process on behalf of the organization.
+We also thank our target groups, and partners for their valuable inputs and recommendations.